Bloom Filters and SPV nodes within the bitcoin blockchain

 In the example below we want to find out what cryptocurrencies Alice owns…

 We first put bitcoin (BTC) through the bloom filter and it returns the following identifiers:

 Next, we put Ether (ETH) through and see the following identifiers:

 Finally, we put Litecoin (LTC) through and receive the following identifiers:

 We can then ask the bloom filter whether Alice has any Ether (ETH), and since we know the identifiers for Ether (ETH) are 2,5 and 9, we simply check whether any of these buckets within the bloom filter are complete.
 It is key to recall at this point that any information passed through a hash function numerous times will always result in the same hash.
 As such, each time ‘bitcoin’ is parsed through the hash function the same identifiers will be seen.
 As such, since buckets 2,5 and 9 are complete then we can surmise that Alice has Ether.

-However, we then ask the bloom filter whether Alice has Ether Classic (ETC) which has identifiers 6,8,9.
-Therefore since bucket 9 is complete the bloom filter would provide a false positive of yes.
+We then ask the bloom filter whether Alice has Ether Classic (ETC) which has identifiers 6,8,9.
+Although bucket 9 is filled, buckets 6 and 8 are not, therefore we can conclude that Alice does not own any Ether Classic (ETC).
+However when we ask whether Alice has any Monero (XMR) which has identifiers 1, 4 and 10, then we would receive a false positive since these buckets have been filled by the combination of bitcoin (BTC) and Litecoin (LTC).
 It is therefore key to understand that whilst a bloom filter does not mitigate against the risk of false positives it does however mitigate against the more problematic false negatives.
-As such, if asked whether Alice owns bitcoin (BTC), with identifiers 1,5 and 7, the bloom filter would never report no since buckets 1,5 and 7 are complete.

 In order to lessen the risk of false positives a larger bloom filter with many more buckets would be suitable.